xpqz/documentation/programmers-guide/docs/triggers/global-triggers.md

 # Global Triggers

 A global Trigger is a function that triggers on any assignment to a global variable in the same namespace.
 Global Triggers may be disabled and re-enabled using `2007⌶`.
-See [Disable Global Triggers on page 1](../../I Beam Functions/Disable Global Triggers.htm#Trigger_Control).
+See [Disable Global Triggers](../../I Beam Functions/Disable Global Triggers.htm#Trigger_Control).

 This is implemented by the function declaration statement: